Baby-Kwaku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. a script that displays all lines of a file starting with a letter
 21. a script that replaces characters
 22  a script that removes characters from input.
+23. a script that displays input in reverse order